0x4447/0x4447-product-sftp-office-single/README.md

 ### Elastic IP

-Another important aspect of this stack is that it requires an Elastic IP to work.
-This is important for preserving continuity.
+An Elastic IP is important for preserving continuity.
 The EC2 instance automatically attaches the provided Elastic IP at boot time, meaning even if the EC2 has to be recreated because there's an issue, it will always have the same IP.
 This means that anyone using your SFTP server will see only a few minutes of downtime, and then everything will be restored.
 There's no need to update the DNS settings with a new public IP.

 As you can see, once this stack is deployed, it does everything possible to ensure that all moving parts are always available.

 ### AWS Backups

+As mentioned at the beginning, if you want you EFS drive data to be backed up, you have to go the AWS Backups consoles yourself for now and create a backup plan.
+An example:

 - Make a plan that suits you.
 For example: backup once a day, with a retention period of 7 days.
 - Then add your EFS to the backup plan.

 # Best practice

-The best way to take advantage of these benefits is to have a unique AWS Account for this stack alone.
+The best way to take advantage of this stack is to have a unique AWS Account for this stack alone.
 This should be done via the AWS Organization feature, which offers the following advantages:

 - One free Elastic IP per AWS account
 - Free Tree CloudWatch Dashboard for each account

 # Pricing

-This stack generates expenses via three resources (if deployed in a dedicated AWS Account):
+This stack generates expenses via thees resources (if deployed in a dedicated AWS Account):

 - EFS
 - EC2